sruan2/QuizBot/readme.md

 To enter the virutal environment, `source venv/bin/activate`.
 To exit it, `deactivate`

-To run the application, `sudo python app.py`
+To run the application on AWS, `./start_server.sh`

 ## Dataset
 We use the science question dataset from Allen SciQ: http://data.allenai.org/sciq/